 Not just the overall figure but the monthly and daily rate?
 Because if you understood what you got paid a day, you might realize who much certain habits or expenses are costing you. i.e. that night out with friends cost you 3-4 days of work.

-Being clear on what your income is and what deductions for tax or work-related benefits, there are will help you figure out what work is earning and costing you.
+Being clear on your income and deductions for tax or work-related benefits will help you figure out what work is earning and costing you.

-The excellent book Your Money or Your life by Viki Robin goes into great detail to work out what work is costing you with commuting, extra hours and prep time.
+The excellent book Your Money or Your life by Viki Robin goes into great detail to determine what work costs you with commuting, extra hours and prep time.

 3. Pay yourself first

 This principle is one of the greatest personal finance hacks ever.
 To pay your self first ensures that you can start building your wealth and staying out of debt before you start making someone else rich.

 Automate your savings to save a set amount or percentage of your wages the day you get paid.
 This way almost guarantees you are the first to get paid for all your work, not the pub, Netflix or the gym.

 Doing it this way will ensure you save money and then spend what is left.
 Waiting to the end of the month to say will mean you may or may not save as there is often too much month left at the end of your money.

 4. Set a savings goal to boost your finances

 Setting a goal can help with focusing your savings.
 A goal can be a fixed amount or percentage or a specific thing you want to spend the money on.
 This will help you be clear why you are saving.